Skip to main content

 "We can run as many trains as we want, as frequent, as fast as we want, to go from A to B."

-An announcement date for the project has not yet been announced.
+An announcement date for the project has is also yet to be determined.

 At the Toronto Global Forum, Anand said the addition of high-speed light rail would improve efficiency, lower carbon emissions and allow for more housing to be built along rail lines.